II.A General Information

 II.A.4.i.
 HONORARIA/REIMBURSEMENT/PER DIEM

 No elected officer, member, or delegate of a member receives compensation as such.
-The Administrative Officer, editor of Notes
+The Administrative Officer, Convention Manager, Notes

-, and the Web Manager receive an honorarium, the amount determined by the Board.
-The Administrative Officer, Assistant Administrative Officer, Advertising Manager, Archivist, Convention Manager, Assistant Convention Manager, Development Officer, Placement Officer, Publicity & Outreach Officer, Website Manager, Copyright Website Editor, Music Cataloging Bulletin
+, the amount determined by the Board.
+The Administrative Officer, Assistant Administrative Officer, Advertising Manager, Archivist, Convention Manager, Assistant Convention Manager, Development Officer, Placement Officer, Publicity & Outreach Officer, Web Manager, Copyright Website Editor, Music Cataloging Bulletin

 Assistant Editor, Notes